[MOR posts once a week. Which doesn't mean all sort of writings, re-posts etc. may not turn up in between]

 - Because having lost all faiths Man of Roma sees here an opportunity to cling onto the only religion left to him: narcissism (Woody Allen’s jest, not MoR’s.)

-Now (more seriously?) further info can be found in the first post which is like an introduction to this blog by providing an idea of its general inspiration.
+Now (more seriously?) further info can be found in the first post which is like an introduction to this blog and provides an idea of its general inspiration.

 - IT systems and networking Engineer in the last 14 years, working with networking planning, implementing and training projects, in Italy and abroad.

-- Composer of soundtrack electronic music, playing piano and guitar and liking any kind of music: classical, contemporary, jazz, world (especially Indian and Arabic,) rock, pop etc.
+- Composer of soundtrack electronic music, playing piano and guitar and liking every kind of music: classical, contemporary, jazz, world (especially Indian and Arabic,) rock, pop etc.

 - Freelance journalist with articles published in major Italian newspapers and magazines.